 - Hormonal diseases such as diabetes, hypothyroid and Cushing’s syndrome (hyper adrenal)

 Identifying the signs of cystitis or bulldog UTI is relatively simple.
-Bulldogs suffering from this infection will often:
+Bulldogs suffering from this infection will often present with:

-- DISCOLORED & SMELLY: your bulldog might present with urine that has a strange odor or cloudy appearance.
+- DISCOLORED & SMELLY URINE: Your bulldog might present with urine that has a strange odor or cloudy appearance.

-- STRAINING & FREQUENT: squatting and straining while attempting to urinate, failing to produce more than a small amount of urine, or is showing an increased frequency in their urge to urinate.
+- STRAINING & FREQUENT SQUATTING: Your bulldog may be squatting and straining while attempting to urinate, failing to produce more than a small amount of urine, or showing an increased frequency in their urge to urinate.

-Keep your female’s English bulldog or French bulldog puppy vaginal folds dry and clean.
+Keep your female English bulldog or French bulldog puppy’s vaginal folds dry and clean.
 I recommend using a wipe like Dr. Kraemer’s “V4B Bulldog Skin Fold Antiseptic Wipe” once or twice daily.
-The bacteria and yeast found in these folds can ascend into your bulldog puppy urinary tract and cause chronic recurrent UTI.
+The bacteria and yeast found in these folds can ascend into your bulldog puppy’s urinary tract and cause chronic recurrent UTI.

-Dr. Kraemer’s Bulldog Cystitis Tip # 4 SUPPLEMENTS: Supplements containing polyphenols found in Cranberry, Marshmallow Root Echinacea, Astragalus, Oregon Grape Root extracts have been shown to help reduce the adhesion of pathogenic resistant bacteria to the cell surface (biofilm).
-Others are immune boosters, ache relief, and live probiotics and digestive enzymes can also be helpful.
+Dr. Kraemer’s Bulldog Cystitis Tip # 4 SUPPLEMENTS: Supplements containing polyphenols found in Cranberry, Marshmallow Root, Echinacea, Astragalus, Oregon Grape Root extracts have been shown to help reduce the adhesion of pathogenic resistant bacteria to the cell surface (biofilm).
+Immune boosters, ache relief, and live probiotics and digestive enzymes can also be helpful.

-Dr. Kraemer’s Bulldog Cystitis Warning #1 TESTING & DIAGNOSIS: It is important to get your bulldog to a veterinarian as soon as possible for testing, as this condition can be quite painful for your pet and lead to additional complications.
+Dr. Kraemer’s Bulldog Cystitis Warning #1 TESTING & DIAGNOSIS: It is important to get your bulldog to a veterinarian as soon as possible for testing, as this condition can be quite painful for your pet, and it can lead to additional complications.

-Dr. Kraemer’s Bulldog Cystitis Warning #2: BLOCKAG Male bulldogs have a long and narrow urethra while female bulldogs have a short and wide urethra.
+Dr. Kraemer’s Bulldog Cystitis Warning #2: BLOCKAGE: Male bulldogs have a long and narrow urethra, while female bulldogs have a short and wide urethra.
 Thus, bulldog males are at a much higher risk of a urinary urethral blockage, even small stone(s) can prevent urination.
 These cases are considered emergencies; the obstructing stones should be removed as soon as possible.